ekeih/hetzner-deployment/README.md

 7. Run the playbook.
 You need to specify the inventory hostname as an extra variable: `ansible-playbook deploy_debian_hetzner.yml -e 'target_host=server.example.com'`
 **THIS WILL DELETE ALL DATA FROM YOUR SERVER WITHOUT ANY QUESTION**
 8. This will install Debian Jessie and wait for the server to be rebooted.
 In my tests it took about three minutes.
+9. Login to your server with the `root_key` SSH key.

 ## Disclaimer
 I do not work for Hetzner and this software is in no official way connected to Hetzner.